What to see in Monza: 5 unmissable tips, among historical monuments, natural views and modern attractions

 Monza Cathedral and Museum of Treasures

-The route starts from the undisputed king of the city: the Cathedral of Monza (whose official name, however, is the minor Basilica of San Giovanni Battista).
+The route starts from the undisputed king of the city: the Monza Cathedral (whose official name, however, is the Minor Basilica of San Giovanni Battista).
 A monument that deserves to be at the top of the rankings, because it would also rightfully enter the even narrower list of things to see in Monza in just one day.
 The Cathedral was built between the fourteenth and seventeenth centuries and houses some timeless masterpieces, including the Tree of Life by Arcimboldo and the wonderful Teodolinda Chapel .
 The latter takes its name from the Lombard queen who converted the monzese to Catholicism and who is still a much loved figure in the capital (the picturesque historical procession that animates the streets every year at the beginning of July is dedicated to her).
-In addition, the so-called Iron Crown is also preserved in the Cathedral, with which various kings were crowned for centuries, including the Kings of Italy.
-Attached to the building, there is also the Museo del Tesoro and Duomo di Monza , whose relics cover over 1400 years of history.
+Furthermore, the so-called Iron Crown is also preserved in the Cathedral, with which for centuries various kings were crowned, including the Kings of Italy.
+Attached to the building, there is also the Museum of the Treasure and Cathedral of Monza , whose relics cover over 1400 years of history.

 Read also the in-depth analysis on the Cathedral of Monza